 Circulating miRNAs appear promising therapeutic and prognostic biomarkers.
 We aimed to investigate the predictive value of circulating miRNAs on the disease outcome following anti-TNF therapy in patients with ankylosing spondylitis (AS).
-Our study included 19 AS patients assessed at baseline (M0), after three (M3) and twelve months (M12) of anti-TNF-therapy.
+Our study included 19 AS patients assessed at baseline (M0), after three (M3) and twelve months (M12) of therapy.
 Total RNA was isolated from plasma.
-A comprehensive analysis of 380 miRNAs performed using TaqMan Low Density Array (TLDA) was followed by a single assay validation of selected miRNAs.
-All AS patients had high baseline disease activity and a good an excellent response to anti-TNF therapy at M3 and M12.
+A comprehensive analysis of 380 miRNAs using TaqMan Low Density Array (TLDA) was followed by a single assay validation of selected miRNAs.
+All AS patients had high baseline disease activity and an excellent response to anti-TNF therapy at M3 and M12.
 TLDA analysis revealed the dysregulation of 17 circulating miRNAs, including miR-145.
 Single assay validation confirmed that miR-145 is significantly downregulated at M3 compared to baseline.
-The decrease in the levels of miR-145 from M0 to M3 negatively correlated with the change in BASDAI from M0 to M3; however, it and positively correlated with disease activity improvement from M3 to M12 as per BASDAI and ASDAS.
-The predictive value of the early change in miR-145 as well as and levels of miR-145 at M3 was further validated by ROCReceiver operating curves analysis.
+The decrease in the levels of miR-145 from M0 to M3 negatively correlated with the change in BASDAI from M0 to M3; however and positively correlated with disease activity improvement from M3 to M12 as per BASDAI and ASDAS.
+The predictive value of the early change in miR-145 and levels of miR-145 at M3 was further validated by Receiver operating curves analysis.
 We show that the early change in circulating miR-145 may be a predictor for the future outcome of AS patients treated with TNF inhibitors.
-Patients with a more significant decrease in miR-145 levels associated with less initial improvement in BASDAI may show further significant improvement of disease activity after 12 months.
-Monitoring of the expression of miR-145 in plasma in AS patients may, therefore, influence our therapeutic decision-making.
+Patients with a more significant decrease in miR-145 levels may show further significant improvement of disease activity after 12 months.
+Monitoring the expression of miR-145 in plasma in AS patients may, therefore, influence our therapeutic decision-making.